vert-x/mod-lang-clojure/docs/core_manual_clojure.md

 The write methods are asynchronous and always returns immediately after the write has been queued.

-If you are just writing a single string or Bufferable to the HTTP response you can write it and end the response in a single call to the `vertx.http/end` function.
+If you are just writing a single string or bufferable to the HTTP response you can write it and end the response in a single call to the `vertx.http/end` function.